 Buying a house is a big decision, so you don’t want to rush through it.
 The best way to avoid regrets is to make sure you’re aware of all the good and bad points before signing on the dotted line.
 It’s important to get a good idea of all the expenses involved in buying a home, as well as the challenges that may be associated with your location, including potential weather issues, neighborhood concerns, and local crime rates.

 The day of moving into your new home is one of the happiest days of your life.
 But before you get too excited and start moving your stuff, it’s important you follow some simple steps to make sure there are no unpleasant surprises.
+I recently decided to contact a company that sell palm springs real estate and ask for a valuation on my home (I used to live in LA).
+Once I received the quote, I knew it was time for me to move house.
+I found a new house in a different location and began the prep!

 You should check the following things before buying a house: